Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry: Rebellion

 Early in her incarceration, rumors began to circulate that the Duchess was pregnant.
-On 26th February 1833, she published a statement in Le Moniteur Universel announcing that she had secretly remarried, though she failed to state the identity of her new husband.
+On 26 February 1833, she published a statement in Le Moniteur Universel announcing that she had secretly remarried, though she failed to state the identity of her new husband.
 The announcement scandalized her supporters and was interpreted as an admission of her pregnancy.

 It was only after she gave birth in May that she named Count Lucchesi-Palli as her husband and the child's father.
 Few believed this claim, however, since the Count was known to have been living in Holland during the time the child was conceived.
 The Comtesse de Boigne claimed the union to have been hastily arranged by partisans of the Duchess, in order to save her reputation and conceal the scandal of having a child out of wedlock.
 She claimed that Madame du Cayla had bribed the debt-ridden Count to agree to the scheme, and that she had even obtained a forged marriage certificate in the Duchy of Modena to make the union appear legitimate.

-Whatever the truth of these claims, Caroline's remarriage lost her the sympathies of the Legitimists.
+Whatever the truth of these claims, Marie Caroline's remarriage lost her the sympathies of the Legitimists.
 She had French nationality by her marriage to the Duke of Berry, but lost it by her remarriage to an Italian; thus she was in theory ineligible to serve as regent.
 She was no longer an object of fear to the French government, which released her in June 1833.

 Later life

-After her release, Marie-Caroline went to Sicily with her husband.
+After her release, Marie Caroline went to Sicily with her husband.
 The daughter born in prison died in infancy, as did another daughter born the following year, but they had four additional surviving children after that.
-In 1844, Caroline and her husband purchased the Ca' Vendramin Calergi palazzo on the Grand Canal in Venice from the last member of the Vendramin family line.
+In 1844, Marie Caroline and her husband purchased the Ca' Vendramin Calergi palazzo on the Grand Canal in Venice from the last member of the Vendramin family line.

 In the turmoil of the Risorgimento, they had to sell the palazzo to her grandson, Prince Henry, Count of Bardi, and many of its fine works of art were auctioned in Paris.
 They retired to Brunnsee, near Graz in Austria.
 Her husband died there in 1864, and she died in 1870.

 French novelist Alexandre Dumas wrote two stories about her and her plotting.